Lee Nguyen: New England Revolution

 Nguyen signed a multi-year deal with Major League Soccer on December 7, 2011, and was originally allocated to the Vancouver Whitecaps FC in a weighted lottery.
 He made three preseason appearances with Vancouver before being waived on March 1, 2012.
 On March 2, 2012, he was selected by the New England Revolution with the second overall pick in the MLS Waiver Draft.

 Nguyen made 30 regular-season appearances for the Revolution in 2012, including 27 starts.
 He finished second on the team in scoring with five goals (two assists) and was voted the Midnight Riders Man of Year by the fans.
 His second career MLS goal—and second goal of the game against Vancouver on May 12—was one of four finalists for the MLS Goal of the Year Award.
-He was named MLS Player of the Week for matchweek 10 following that performance, and also named Revolution Team Most Valuable Player for 2012.
+He was named MLS Player of the Week for matchweek 10 following that performance, and also named team of the week the following week along with Revolution Team Most Valuable Player for 2012.

 In 2013, Nguyen appeared in 33 league matches, scoring four goals and recording seven assists, helping the Revolution reach the playoffs for the first time since 2009.
+He also was selected to team of the week during week nine of the season.

 Nguyen had a banner year in the 2014 New England Revolution season, leading the Revolution in scoring with 18 goals and 5 assists (the most ever by a Revolution midfielder in an MLS season), and again being voted the Midnight Riders Man of the Year.
 He was named Revolution Team MVP, MLS Player of the Month for October, a 2014 MLS-All Star, and an MLS "Best XI" selection.
 For his contributions to the team—including 9 game-winning goals in the regular season—Nguyen was named as a finalist for the 2014 version of the Major League Soccer MVP Award along with Seattle Sounders FC forward Obafemi Martins and Los Angeles Galaxy forward Robbie Keane.
 Nguyen's goal against the Houston Dynamo (which was named MLS Goal of the Week for matchweek 32) also made it to the final round of voting for the 2014 version of the MLS Goal of the Year Award.
 He was named MLS Player of the Week for matchweek 32.